openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 #### CUMULATIVE_THROUGHPUT Mode
 While the `LATENCY` mode and `THROUGHPUT` mode can select one target device with your preferred performance option, the `CUMULATIVE_THROUGHPUT` mode enables running inference on multiple devices for higher throughput.
 CUMULATIVE_THROUGHPUT loads the network to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.

-CUMULATIVE_THROUGHPUT has similar behavior as [the Multi-Device Plugin](./multi_device.md).
-The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to add devices manually, while with the Multi-Device Plugin, you need to specify the devices before inference.
+CUMULATIVE_THROUGHPUT has similar behavior as [the Multi-Device execution mode (MULTI)](./multi_device.md).
+The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to add devices manually, while with MULTI, you need to specify the devices before inference.

 In the CUMULATIVE_THROUGHPUT mode:
 - If `AUTO` without any device names is specified, and the system has more than one GPU devices, AUTO will remove CPU from the device candidate list to keep GPU running at full capacity.